 Joseph Mathia Svoboda (October 17, 1840 – January 19, 1908) was an employee of the Lynch Company known for keeping an extensive diary of events in his life.
 He was the son of Anton Svoboda and Euphemie Joseph Muradjian.
-He was born in Baghdad and lived for a number of years in India and particularly in Bombay, with his brother Alexander Sandor Svoboda who would become a rather well-known orientalist painter, and returned to Baghdad in 1857.
+He was born in Baghdad and lived for a number of years in India and particularly in Bombay, with his brother Alexander Sandor Svoboda who would become a rather well-known orientalist painter.
+He returned to Baghdad in 1857.

 In 1862, Joseph started work with the British Lynch Company as an officer on board the company’s steamers making regular trips up and down the Tigris carrying cargo and passengers to different ports below Baghdad.
 At this time, he also started writing the diaries that he kept until his death in 1908.
 The more than 40 years of diaries, constitute not only an invaluable source for the history of the Svoboda family (including this brief account) but are a precious resource for life and trade in Ottoman Baghdad and Iraq during the last half of the 19th century.